 When you have a beautiful vacation home, sometimes you want to share it with everyone you know.
 It’s an invitation for family vacations, events, or reunions.

-Here are four simple steps to help you when renting to your friends or family.
+Here are 5 tips to help you when renting to your friends or family.
 These are items that won’t only protect your relationship; they will protect your property and those renting your home.

 Use a Rental Agreement